fedor-pavlov/geocoder-opencagedata/README.md

             console.log('Full response:', resp)
             console.log('The most probable address:', resp.address)
             //you may also want to check all other suggestions provided in array: resp.results
-            //for more details on response properties please consult with API Reference: https://opencagedata.com/api#reverse-resp
+            //for more details on response properties please consult with API Reference at https://opencagedata.com/api#reverse-resp
         }
     })